As a reminder, the Catalogue (aka SSIFWC) is about

 - raising community awareness about the island’s surface freshwater diversity and importance;

 - gathering data on island freshwater quantity and quality; and

-- eventually developing watershed preservation and management activities.
+- supporting the development of watershed preservation and management activities.

 We need volunteers in both “field” and “office” roles to enable us to gather more data and in more watersheds.
-Additional volunteers will also provide greater continuity in collecting date over the short and long term and will help to grow the database more rapidly.
-Volunteers with IT, GIS and historical research skills will allow us to make our Catalogue project more complete and accessible.
+Additional volunteers will also provide greater continuity in collecting data over the short and long term and will help to grow the database more rapidly.
+Volunteers with IT, GIS, and historical research skills will allow us to make our SSIFWC project more complete and accessible.

 Please help spread the word, we need you!
 To volunteer or for more information contact John at JAMSSIWater[at]gmail[dot]com